Skip to main content

 • identifying target audiences and promoting work to them

-• echnical production skills such as lighting, sound, and costume and prop design.
+• technical production skills such as lighting, sound, and costume and prop design.

 Cross Curriculum Links: